andregri/terraform-up-and-running-aws-modules/README.md

 # terraform-up-and-running-aws-modules
-Terraform modules used by terraform-up-and-running-aws repository
+Terraform modules used by terraform-up-and-running-aws repository.